Pristina Kosovo Travel Guide

 Engage with Prishtina beyond just its landmarks.

-The city's energy is a piece of its charm.
+The city's energy is part of its charm.

-Sites like the Newborn Monument are open-air and generally accessible to all visitors at any time.
+Sites like the Newborn Monument are open-air and generally accessible to all visitors any time at all.

-Certain older museum buildings may have limited accessibility features; it is good to confirm details if special access is needed.
+Certain older museum buildings could have restricted access features; it is good to verify information if special access is needed.

 Most religious sites are accessible, but dressing modestly is advisable, and some may have steps or uneven surfaces.